 Warning: As this method runs raw Thermo-Calc commands directly in the engine, it may hang the program in case of spelling mistakes (e.g. forgotten equals sign).

-command - The POLY module command in Thermo-Calc console syntax timeout_in_minutes - The calculation will be aborted after that time, default: no timeout remove_addition(addition)
+command - The POLY module command in Thermo-Calc console syntax timeout_in_minutes - The calculation will be aborted after that time, default: no time-out